 Further, the left ventricle is known to have thicker walls than the right ventricle and it is helpful in pumping blood to almost all parts of the body whereas the right ventricles fill only the lungs.

-Ventricles have irregular muscular columns called trabeculae carneae on the inner walls and these cover all of the inner ventricular surfaces except right ventricle’s conus arteriosus.
+Ventricles have irregular muscular columns called trabeculae carnage on the inner walls and these cover all of the inner ventricular surfaces except the right ventricle’s conus arteriosus.

-The right and left ventricles are equal in sizes and comprise roughly 85 millilitres in the adult.
+The right and left ventricles are equal in size and comprise roughly 85 milliliters in the adult.
 Its upper surface can be found circular and convex and the under surface is flattened.

 Ventricular bulges into the right ventricle where a transverse section of the cavity presents a semilunar outline.

 There is a tendinous band known as the tendon of the conus arteriosus that extends upward from the right atrioventricular fibrous ring.
 The ring mentioned here connects the posterior surface of the band to the aorta.

 The left ventricle is lengthier and more conical in shape than the right ventricle, and on the transverse section, its concavity presents an oval or nearly circular outline.
 It is a considerable part of the heart’s diaphragmatic surface and it forms a small part of the sternocostal surface; it also forms the apex of the heart.

 The left ventricle is thicker and muscular as compared to the right ventricle because it pumps blood at a higher pressure.